By Karin Krisher

 What do these declining light reception rates mean for overall eye health?
 And how do we see the effects?

-First, it’s important to recognize that our amazing bodily clock does need a bit of assistance from external influences, hence the plight of the night shift worker, who, interestingly enough, is at greater risk for health issues like insomnia, heart disease and cancer than the nine to five-ers.
+First, it’s important to recognize that our amazing bodily clock does need a bit of assistance from external influences, hence the plight of the night shift worker, who, interestingly enough, is at greater risk for health issues than the nine to five-ers.
 Because the part of the brain that receives messages from the photoreceptive cells is the same part that initiates the release of the hormones melatonin and cortisol, the amount of light absorbed can have far-reaching effects.

-Studies have shown that people with low melatonin secretion have a higher incidence of issues like diabetes and heart disease, and melatonin is thought to have many beneficial actions, including the support of immune system health, memory, mood balance and sleep quality.* Darkness stimulates the release of melatonin and light suppresses its activity—consequently, normal melatonin cycles are disrupted when we are exposed to excessive light in the evening or too little light during the daytime.
+Studies have shown that people with low melatonin secretion have a higher incidence of health issues, and melatonin is thought to have many beneficial actions, including the support of immune system health, memory, mood balance and sleep quality.* Darkness stimulates the release of melatonin and light suppresses its activity—consequently, normal melatonin cycles are disrupted when we are exposed to excessive light in the evening or too little light during the daytime.
 It’s not difficult to see, then, where eye health problems arise.

 Eye Health: Final Thoughts